Synthetixio/SIPs/SIPS/sip-63.md

 - When an exchange is made, if the account last made a trade in a previous period, it will store their `totalFeesInPeriod` for the previous period and reset the value for the current period.
 - When an exchange is made, if an address is passed in to record the trading incentives for, then it will store the total fees against that address.
 - When notifyRewards is called, if the SNX balance is already transferred to the contract, then it passes.
 The transaction will record the `totalFeesInPeriod` for the current period and reset it.
 It will also increment the `periodID`.

+**Reward Claiming**

 - When a user claim their rewards, their reward will be calculated as a proportion of the fees they generated against the total fees of that period and the period is marked claimed for the user.
+- When a user claim their rewards, if the claim is successful, it will record the final `totalFeesInPeriod` for the last  reward period if the period is closed, and reset their current `totalFeesInPeriod`.
 - When a user claim their rewards, if the claim is successful, it will increase the `totalRewardsClaimed` amount which ensures the contract has enough SNX to pay the rewards (on notifyRewards it will check the contract balance less `totalRewardsClaimed`.
 - When a user claim their rewards, if the period they provide has no fees generated, then it will fail.
 - When a user claim their rewards, if the period they provide is already claimed, then it will fail.